omniauth/omniauth-identity/README.markdown

 Next, you need to create a model (called `Identity by default`) that will be able to persist the information provided by the user.
 Luckily for you, there are pre-built models for popular ORMs that make this dead simple.

-You just need to subclass the relevant class:
+### ActiveRecord

+Just subclass `OmniAuth::Identity::Models::ActiveRecord` and provide fields in the database for all of the fields you are using.

     class Identity < OmniAuth::Identity::Models::ActiveRecord
       # Add whatever you like!
     end

-Adapters are provided for `ActiveRecord` and `MongoMapper` and are autoloaded on request (but not loaded by default so no dependencies are injected).

-You can also use `Mongoid`, but you need to include it in your class:
+### Mongoid

+Include the `OmniAuth::Identity::Models::Mongoid` mixin and specify fields that you will need.

     class Identity
       include Mongoid::Document
       include OmniAuth::Identity::Models::Mongoid

-      # Add whatever you like!
+      field :email, type: String
+      field :name, type: String
+      field :password_digest, type: String
+    end

+### MongoMapper

+Include the `OmniAuth::Identity::Models::MongoMapper` mixin and specify fields that you will need.

+    class Identity
+      include MongoMapper::Document
+      include OmniAuth::Identity::Models::MongoMapper

+      key :email, String
+      key :name, String
+      key :password_digest, String
     end

 Once you've got an Identity persistence model and the strategy up and